 Recommended design

-Create multiple policies to have an smooth and error less rollout.
+Create multiple policies to have a smooth and error-free rollout.
 A typical strategy looks like this:

-- Create a pre pilot policy with automatic installation directly after the release to a smal group of devices in the ideal case on Intune administrator devices.
+- Create a pre pilot policy with automatic installation directly after the release to a small group of devices in the ideal case on Intune administrator devices.
 Test this update for some days.

 - Create a pilot policy with some days (1-2) delay.
-Also this group should test the update for some days.
+This group should also test the update for some days.

-- Create a additional policy with automatic installation on all devices with an delay from 1-2 days from the pilot group.
+- Create an additional policy with automatic installation on all devices with a delay from 1-2 days from the pilot group.

-If an issue occur with this driver you can pause this update for the other rings to avoid additional problems in the field.
-You can also create more rings and longer delays depending on you internal requirements and device count.
+If an issue occurs with this driver you can pause this update for the other rings to avoid additional problems in the field.
+You can also create more rings and longer delays depending on your internal requirements and device count.

 - Open the Intune console